lukey50400/limitedAI/README.md

-i  made a limited ai that you cant control but it controls you also mirosoft thinks this is a trojan becuase of all the chaos and I dont know how to fix this help would be greatly appreciated contact= lukey50400@gmail.com
+use 1.1 for most choas features i  made a limited ai that you cant control but it controls you also mirosoft thinks this is a trojan becuase of all the chaos and I dont know how to fix this help would be greatly appreciated contact= lukey50400@gmail.com